GoogleChromeLabs/chromeos_smart_card_connector/docs/updating-pcsc-lite.md

   required after updating to new versions (note that we don't run the daemon verbatim, but instead port it under the Native Client technology to run inside the JavaScript-based App);
-* We can test the daemon version and assure its quality on Chrome OS.
+* We can test the daemon version and assure its quality on ChromeOS.

 However, this approach also implies some amount of maintenance work to update the daemon (say, every few months).
 It also means that the users typically get a